 Las Vegas is the largest gaming market in the United States.
 The casino/hotel industry in Las Vegas is highly competitive and, prior to the recent economic conditions and interruption in projects under development, had undergone a period of exceptional growth, particularly with the addition of projects targeting the premium customer.
-Wynn Las Vegas is located on the Las Vegas Strip and competes with other high-quality resorts and hotel casinos on the Strip, those in downtown Las Vegas, as well as a large number of hotels in and near Las Vegas.
+Wynn Las Vegas is located on the Las Vegas Strip and competes with other high-quality resorts and hotel casinos on the Strip, in downtown Las Vegas, and a large number of hotels in and near Las Vegas.
 Many competing properties draw a significant number of visitors and directly compete with our operations.
 Resorts located on or near the Las Vegas Strip compete with other Las Vegas Strip hotels and with other hotel casinos in Las Vegas on the basis of overall atmosphere, range of amenities, level of service, price, location, entertainment, themes and size, among other factors.
 We seek to differentiate Wynn Las Vegas from other major Las Vegas resorts by concentrating on our fundamental elements of design, atmosphere, personal service and luxury.

 Wynn Las Vegas also competes, to some extent, with other hotel/casino facilities in Nevada and throughout the Unites States, casino resorts throughout Asia and elsewhere in the world.
 In addition, the legalization of casino gaming in or near metropolitan areas from which we attract customers could have a negative effect on our business.
-New or renovated casinos in Asia, including our properties in Macau, could draw Asian gaming customers away from Las Vegas.
+New or renovated casinos in Asia, including our property in Macau, could draw Asian gaming customers away from Las Vegas.

-During 2011, the economic environment in the gaming and hotel markets in Las Vegas began to improve with increased levels of gaming revenue, visitation and hotel room demand.
+During 2012, the economic environment in the gaming and hotel markets in Las Vegas continued to improve with increased levels of gaming revenue, visitation and hotel room demand.
 While these gaming and hotel statistics have increased from prior year levels, uncertainty still exists in the Las Vegas market.
+During 2012, the average daily room rate increased 2.8%, visitation increased 2.1% to 39.7 million visitors, and Las Vegas Strip gaming revenues increased 2.3%, all as compared to the year ended December 31, 2011.
 During 2011, the average daily room rate increased 10.7%, visitation increased 4.3% to 38.9 million visitors, and Las Vegas Strip gaming revenues increased 5.1%, all as compared to the year ended December 31, 2010.
-During 2010, the average daily room rate increased 2.7% to 37.3 million visitors, and Las Vegas Strip gaming revenues increased 4.5%, all as compared to the year ended December 31, 2009.